SartoxSoftware/Virtainer/README.md

 - **And more!**

 # Files
 run.sh : The classic script, run any type of VM.
-(Linux, Windows and macOS) live-linux.sh : Create a Linux VM quickly for Live purposes only with a single command, both config and disk are deleted after shutdown. quick-linux.sh : Create a Linux VM quickly with a single command, both config and disk are kept after shutdown. config-creator.sh : Create a config of any type.
+(Linux, Windows and macOS)<br/>
+live-linux.sh : Create a Linux VM quickly for Live purposes only with a single command, both config and disk are deleted after shutdown.<br/>
+quick-linux.sh : Create a Linux VM quickly with a single command, both config and disk are kept after shutdown.<br/>
+config-creator.sh : Create a config of any type.
 (Linux, Windows and macOS)

 # Download